-In this review, we will present recent findings on the role of sex steroid receptors (SSRs) in BCSCs.
-The therapeutic implication of these studies will also discussed, since BCSC-targeted therapies seem very promising in clinical management of BC patients.
+In this review, we will present the recent findings on the role of sex steroid receptors (SSRs) in BCSCs.
+The therapeutic implication of these studies will also be discussed, since BCSC-targeted therapies seem very promising in the clinical management of BC patients.

+BCSCs

-ammary gland morphology continuously changes throughout life.
-At birth, mammary gland epithelium is made up of a network of ducts.
-During puberty, mammary ducts form side, while form numerous lobulo-acinar structures containing the milksecreting alveolar cells during pregnancy and lactation.
-By activating massive apoptosis and tissue , the mammary gland then reduces its dimension at the end of lactation[16].
+Mammary gland morphology continuously changes throughout life.
+At birth, human mammary gland epithelium is made up of a network of ducts.
+During puberty, mammary ducts form side branches, while also forming numerous lobulo-acinar structures containing the milk-secreting alveolar cells during pregnancy and lactation.
+By activating massive apoptosis and tissue remodeling, the mammary gland then reduces its dimensions at the end of lactation[16].
 To do this, a group of cells with high proliferative potential and differentiation ability have to be localized within the mammary tissue.
-Despite different studies demonstrat the presence of SCs in mammary tissue, these cells have not yet been identified and isolated to date[3].
-Mammary SCs are undifferentiated and their cell division can be symmetric, resulting in the production of self-renewing or asymmetric cells.
-As such, a variety of pluripotent differentiated cells, including luminal and basal SCs as well as pluripotent progenitors might differentiate in ductal, alveolar and myoepithelial cells.
-Consistent with the CSC theory, both MaSCs and progenitor cells can give rise to BCSCshereby fostering carcinogenesis[17].
-A different theory that BCSCs derive from de-differentiated cancer cells induced by changes in tumor microenvironmentchemotherapy or other targeted therapies.
+Despite different studies demonstrating the presence of SCs in mammary tissue, these cells have not yet been identified and isolated to date[3].
+Mammary (Ma)SCs are undifferentiated and their cell division can be symmetric, resulting in the production of two self-renewing or asymmetric cells.
+As such, a variety of pluripotent differentiated cells, including luminal and basal SCs as well as pluripotent progenitors, might differentiate into ductal, alveolar and myoepithelial cells.
+Consistent with the CSCs theory, both MaSCs and progenitor cells can give rise to BCSCs during these cell divisions, thereby fostering carcinogenesis[17].
+A different theory claims that BCSCs are derived from de-differentiated cancer cells induced by changes in the tumor microenvironment,or chemotherapy or other targeted therapies.
 Through genetic or epigenetic modifications, transformed cells might acquire a stem-like phenotype[17-20].

-BCSCs are more resistant than MaSCs and are characterized by the expression of specific cell surface markers, such as high levels of cluster of differentiation 44 (CD44) and low levels of cluster of differentiation 24 (CD24).
-Particularly, high expression of CD44 maintains multipotency, while low CD24 maintain cell stemness[21].
+BCSCs are more resistant than MaSCs, and are characterized by the expression of specific cell surface markers, such as high levels of cluster of differentiation 44 (CD44) and low levels of cluster of differentiation 24 (CD24).
+Particularly, high expression of CD44 maintains BCSC multipotency, while low levels of CD24 maintain cell stemness[21].
 More recently, additional markers have been identified, including ALDH1, which oxidizes retinol to retinoic acid, thereby playing a role in the first step of BCSC differentiation.
 Elevated expression of ALDH1 identifies BCSCs and correlates with poor prognosis in receptor-negative BCs[22,23].
-Again, other cell surface markers, such as the cluster of differentiation 133 (CD133), 49f (CD49f), and 90 (CD90) have been identified as CSC markers and associated with drug resistance, poor prognosis reduced survi[24].
+Again, other cell surface markers, such as the cluster of differentiation 133 (CD133), 49f (CD49f), and 90 (CD90) have been identified as CSC markers and are associated with drug resistance, poor prognosis, and reduced BC survival[24].

-These findings, summarized in Table I, have made it possible design specific antibodies to target these BCSC markers and create more efficacious therapies for aggressive BCs.
-To make more intricate, a plora of pathways activated in MaSCs are deregulated in BCSCs.
-The include the Notch, Wnt, Hedgehog and Hippo pathways that, in addition to cross-reacting each other, intersect the main pathways (PI3-K/Akt; MEK-dependent pathway) in BCSCs.
-As such, their targeting ambitious, since inhibition of one circuit frequently induces up-regulation and/or hyper-activation of the other pathways[24].
+These findings, summarized in Table I, have made it possible to design and synthesize specific antibodies to target these BCSC markers and create more efficacious therapies for aggressive BCs.
+To make this landscape more intricate, a plethora of pathways activated in MaSCs are deregulated in BCSCs.
+These include the Notch, Wnt, Hedgehog and Hippo pathways that, in addition to cross-reacting with each other, intersect with the main signaling pathways (PI3-K/Akt; MEK-dependent pathway) in BCSCs.
+As such, their successful targeting is very ambitious, since inhibition of one circuit frequently induces up-regulation and/or hyper-activation of the other pathways[24].
 Unfortunately, less is known about the classical and non-classical pathways commonly activated by SSRs in BC cells.
-In the subsequent sections of this review, we will discuss the scant data in literature t integrate and improve our knowledge about this topic.
+In the subsequent sections of this review, we will discuss the scant data in the literature that integrates and improves our knowledge about this topic.

 ER in BCSCs